gyorilab/emmaa/models/covid19/README.rst

 To run update cycle without using AWS Batch:

-- python update_model_manager -m covid19
+- python update_model_manager.py -m covid19

 - Usually you will need to manually set the network style::